 Twenty five years ago I had a desire to make something special for our two daughters for Christmas.
 My thoughts immediately turned to creating each of them a hope chest.
 My first instinct was to search for a dynamic design that I could build.
 I searched for a very long time in every venue I could think of.
 What I found was incredibly disappointing!
 No such dynamic hope chests existed.
 They were drab, dreary and woefully wrong for someone I loved so much.

 I was left with no alternative but to begin the design process in my own mind.
 A few months later it was Christmas and we delivered to both daughters a hope chest that they continue to cherish.
 Many years later one of their own daughters asked if I would make her one as well.
 I recommended that she find a design she liked and we would build and finish it for her.
 To help her find something, we once again went searching for a beautiful hope chest.
 There was nothing comparable to what I had come up with all of those years earlier.
 From that search came the idea that if we could not find anything worthy of those we loved so much, there must be others in the same dilemma.
 And so began Silkwood; Heirloom Hope & Treasure Chests.
-The chest you see here, which we call The Juliette, is the same design that our own daughters have with a few details changed as needed to make these chests even more stunning in their beauty.
+The chest you see here, which we call “Forget me Not”, is the same design that our own daughters have with a few details changed as needed to make these chests even more stunning in their beauty.
 We hope you love them as much as we love building them.
 Thank you so much for finding us, and please do not hesitate to reach out with any questions or comments.

-till then, Link and Dianna Lindquist
+Till then, Link and Dianna Lindquist